MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/vector-store-connectors/defining-your-data-model.md

 ---
-title: Defining your Semantic Kernel Vector Store data model (Experimental)
+title: Defining your Semantic Kernel Vector Store data model (Preview)
 description: Describes how to create a data model with Semantic Kernel to use when writing to or reading from a Vector Store.
 zone_pivot_groups: programming-languages
 author: westey-m